fatimaelshukri/co-density/README.md

-# co-density
+# Temporal and Spatial Pattern Analysis and Forecasting of Carbon Monoxide

-able of contents
+Table of contents

 ## 1. Data collection
 This section is code to obtain TIF Files from Google Earth Engine (GEE).